 What you’ll need - equipment and ingredients

-To make these easy cottage cheese protein pancakes, all you need is a blending mechanism (I use a stick blender, but you can also use a food processor or blender).
+To make these cottage cheese protein pancakes, all you need is a blending mechanism (I use a stick blender, but you can also use a food processor or blender).
 If using a stick blender like me, you’ll need a large measuring jug to mix the ingredients.

 How to make Cottage Cheese Protein Pancakes

-There are no fancy techniques involved in making these pancakes, and the mixture only takes a few minutes to make.
+There are no fancy techniques involved in making these high-protein pancakes, and the mixture only takes a few minutes to make.

 - Blend until smooth